michaelroland/wdnas-hwdaemon/README.md

 ### Prerequisites

-The packages *python*, *python-serial*, and *python-smbus* need to be installed in order to use the tools:
+The packages *python3*, *python3-serial*, and *python3-smbus* need to be installed in order to use the tools:

-    sudo apt install python python-serial python-smbus
+    sudo apt install python3 python3-serial python3-smbus

 Moreover, *hddtemp* is necessary in order to monitor the hard disk temperature: